Electricity Filing Manual – Guide A – Information Filed Respecting Plan, Profile, Book of Reference and Notices (CER Act section 199 and section 201)

 After the Commission has issued an election certificate and the PPBoRs have been filed with the CER pursuant to section 199 of the CER Act, the company must provide a sample notice, in both English and French, of the proposed section 201 notices, or identify notices previously approved by the Commission that the applicant proposes to serve or publish.
 CER staff can provide assistance in order to ensure that the notices comply with the CER Act requirements.
 Once Commission approval has been obtained, the company can serve and publish its section 201 notices.

 When publishing notices, consider the availability of English and French newspapers and their respective regional coverage.
 In the event that newspapers in the region are published in only one official language, publish both the French and English versions side by side in compliance with the Official Languages Act.

-The Rules require that where an applicant completes the service and publication of any notice under s.
-201 of the CER Act, the company shall forthwith notify the CER in writing of the dates of the last service and publication.
-This allows the Commission to determine when the notices were served and published which commences the comment period set out in ss.
-201(3) and 201(4) of the CER Act.
+The Rules require that where an applicant completes the service and publication of any notice under section 201 of the CER Act, the company shall forthwith notify the CER in writing of the dates of the last service and publication.
+This allows the Commission to determine when the notices were served and published which commences the comment period set out in subsections 201(3) and 201(4) of the CER Act.
 The Commission will not approve any PPBoR prior to the expiry of the comment period.

 Detailed Route Hearing

 If an objection is received by the CER pursuant to subsection 201(3) or 201(4) of the CER Act, the Commission will, pursuant to subsection 202(1) of the CER Act, order a public hearing be conducted with respect to the detailed route and method and timing of construction of the IPL.